hyjeko/hyjeko.github.io/Readme.md

 ## Requirements

 We have provided a starter web application that has just about everything you need to accomplish the task.
 The application setup instructions are below.
 Once you have the app up and running, you will see the polygon of controlled "no fly" airspace on the map.
 Using the sketch tool you can draw shapes of your various flight areas on the map.
-After a sketch is complete, your work should display which portion - if any - of the sketch is in controlled airspace (i.e. any area that intersects the controlled airspace polygon).

 - Search the code for "HINT" - these will help you along
 - Display a message in the `Info` component indicating whether this flight will be denied (**it intersects**) or approved (**it does not intersect**)
 - Display the area (in sq meters or sq kilometers) of the intersection, if any
 - It'd also be great to see the intersection shape highlighted with a different color so that it is easy to visualize
+- Write a couple simple media queries to adjust the width of the `Info` component as the browser width is narrowed, such that the sketch tools do not overlap it.
 - When you are finished, run `yarn lint` and fix any linting errors that may have been introduced by your code

-#### Notes
+- At Airspace Link, we feel strongly about good communication.
+Make sure to provide a short `README.md` which explains your approach.
+Pay attention to grammar; good writing will always win us over.
+You also might include a list of ideas you'd love to tackle if you had infinite time to work on the app.

 If you are applying for the Frontend Developer position, completing the above requirements will suffice.
 If you are applying for Backend or Full Stack Developer, you may want to tailor the challenge to demonstrate your backend skills.
 Whether you combine frontend and backend into one challenge is up to you.
 Here are some backend ideas: